 Perinatal Mental Health

 Perinatal (pre and postnatal) mental health is an area of interest of mine.
 I have completed perinatal mental health courses with the University of Sydney and the Centre for Perinatal Excellence (COPE).
-I am also a member of the Centre for Perinatal Psychology, the Australian Association for Infant Mental Health and the World Association for Infant Mental Health.
+I am also a member of the Centre for Perinatal Psychology, the Australian Association for Infant Mental Health, Australasian Marcé Society and the World Association for Infant Mental Health.
+I am a PhD Candidate with the University of New England where my research is focused on birth experiences.

-I consult part-time at the Tresillian Family Care Centre in Lismore and offer Perinatal Psychological services in my private practice and via telehealth.
+I currently offer Perinatal Psychological services in my private practice at Ballina and via telehealth.
 I am also a consultant with the Sustaining NSW Families program.
+I have previously worked with Tresillian Family Care Centre and Gidget House.

 75% of women do not